Sunburn symptoms in babies - The best way to treat your baby's sunburn at home

 - Sunburn and swelling.
 Oedema is observable swelling from fluid accumulation in body tissues.

-- A sunburn itch is an uncomfortable irritation of the skin that causes a desire to scratch the affected area.
+- Extreme itching is an uncomfortable irritation of the skin that causes a desire to scratch the affected area.
 But itching is also part of the healing process.

 What to do when your baby shows sunburn symptoms?

-- Apply cool compresses to the painful area.
-Regularly cool showers help to take down the temperature when your baby has a fever.
+- Cool compresses and regular cool showers will help to take down the temperature when your baby has a fever and relief pain.

 - You can give Calpol or Iboprufen for pain relief.